codedeliveryservice/RecklessMagics/README.md

 ## Implementation

-The generator is based on a modified [Tord Romstad's proposal][proposal], originally written for Plain Magic Bitboards.
+The generator is based on a modified [Tord Romstad's proposal][proposal], originally written for [Plain Magic Bitboards][plain-bitboards].

-Fancy Bitboards refers to an enchanted version with individual table sizes for each square to reduce the total size significantly (841 KiB against 2304 KiB), due to empty elements elimination.
+[Fancy Magic Bitboards][fancy-bitboards] is an improved version with individual table sizes for each square, which significantly reduces the overall size by eliminating empty elements (841 KiB against 2304 KiB).

-Each generated magic entry, in addition to the `magic` number used as the hash factor, also contains `offset` used to refer to a particular table of the specified square.
-To speed up the lookup, `mask` of the relevant occupancy bits and `offset` precomputed as `64 - relevant_bit_count` are also stored as part of the entry.
+Each generated magic entry, in addition to the `magic` number used as a hash factor, also contains an `offset` used to refer to a particular table of the specified square.
+To speed up the lookup, the `mask` of the relevant occupancy bits and the `offset` pre-calculated as `64 - relevant_bit_count` are also stored as part of the entry.

 For example, the output of the first 3 entries for rooks is: